Federal Pell Grant

 The Chafee Grant is a federal grant administered by the California Student Aid Commission and provides financial assistance to current and former foster youth to use for college and vocational training.
 Eligible students may receive up to $5,000 per academic year.
 To learn more about this program, visit the Chafee Grant webpage at www.chafee.csac.ca.gov.

-The Board of Governors (BOG) Fee Waiver Program is offered by the California Community Colleges.
+The California College Promise Grant (CCPG), formerly the Board of Governors (BOG) Fee Waiver, CCPG is offered by California Community Colleges.
 Under this program, enrollment fees are waived for eligible students.
 Applicants do not have to be enrolled in a specific number of units or courses to receive the waiver and no repayment of funds is required.
-You are eligible to apply for a waiver if you are a California resident and you are enrolled in at least 1 unit.
-Please Note: The BOG Fee Waiver program only waives your enrollment fees.
-If you need more help to cover some of your educational expenses, you must complete the Free Application for Federal Student Aid (FAFSA).
-To learn more about the Fee Waiver Program, click here.
+You are eligible to apply for a waiver if you are a California resident or as an AB540 student and you are enrolled in at least 1 unit.
+Please Note: The CCPG Fee Waiver program only waives your enrollment fees.
+If you need more help to cover some of your educational expenses, you must complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) for AB540 students.
+To download the 2017-2018 BOG Fee Waiver Application click here.